sionleroux/icfbudapest.org/index.md

 {{ site.description }}

-**Come join us for our main meeting which takes place on Friday evenings from 6 PM until 8:30 PM**
+**Come join us for our main meeting which takes place on Fridays from around 7 PM till 9-ish**

 ![ICFB 2024]({{ site.url }}/assets/ICFB2024.jpg)